Hardcaml-Mini-Course-at-Stevens/hardcaml-project-template/README.md

 ## Testing in `hardcaml_example_tests`

-The library in `test` implements a testbench library for our example counter design.
+The library in `test` implements a testbench for our example counter design.

 The dune file names the library `hardcaml_example_tests`.
 Note that it depends on the `hardcaml_example` library we just defined - we need it to get the implementation